technomaniac/loadrunner/README.md

 A frontend testing script

 1. Before running the script please make sure phantomjs is installed "apt-get install phantomjs".
-2. Extract zip file and go to the directory loadrunner/
+2. Clone the repository and go to the directory loadrunner/
 3. Run the command to start the script - python loadrunner.py "input file"
 4. After processing the output file be generated at as same location as input file.